MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/system-requirements.md

 [!include[banner](../includes/banner.md)]

-This topic lists the system requirements for the current version of Microsoft Dynamics 365 for Finance and Operations.
-Enterprise edition.
+This topic lists the system requirements for the current version of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.

 Supported web browsers
 ----------------------